LucaAMB/LucaAMB/README.md

 - 🔭 I’m currently working on Mirari

-- 🌱 I’m currently learning Julia
+- 🌱 I’m currently learning Julia and Haskell

 - 📫 How to reach me: Not sure yet